suhail3728/Working-hours-backend/learning journal.md

 <summary>How to deploy the flask app in pythonanywhere.com</summary>

+## How to deploy the flask app in pythonanywhere.com

 `pyhthonanywhere.com` helps to deploy different Python apps like Flask, and Django for free.
 We will be having some restriction like not able to change the url and will be having a data limit of 500mb.
 However, it works great.